tattali/FullCalendarBundle/doc/doctrine-crud.md

 # Doctrine Basic CRUD example with FullCalendarBundle

+**Symfony 4 : Do not forget to replace AppBundle by App in all files!**

 This example allow you to add, edit & show events with `FullCalendarBundle`

 Create an entity with at least a `startDate` and a `title`.
 You also can add an `endDate`